piensaenpixel/cuentas-anuales/cuentas/notas-estados-en.md

 - 2nd third of deferred Annual Variable Remuneration from 2013 Overall amount of €434 thousand and 44,426 BBVA shares.

-- 3rd third of deferred Annual Variable Remuneration from 2012</li></ul>
+- 3rd third of deferred Annual Variable Remuneration from 2012

-Overall amount of €395 thousand and 47,458 BBVA shares.
+	Overall amount of €395 thousand and 47,458 BBVA shares.</li></ul>

 During the first quarter of each of the next two years, under the applicable settlement and payment system of the variable remuneration, all members of the Senior Management will receive the corresponding amounts, stemming from the settlement of the deferred Annual Variable Remuneration from previous years (2014 and 2013), and subject to the conditions established in this system.